 - Agricultural Education – Blue Diamond supports programs and projects that provide youth education in the areas of agriculture, including how food is grown, processed, packaged and distributed.

 - Health & Wellness – Blue Diamond supports programs and projects that address hunger, improve nutrition, and increase the overall well-being of youth and families in the community.

 - Community Development – Blue Diamond supports programs and projects that strengthen the social and economic health of the communities.

-To request funding, please complete the Funding Application form and return it to Blue Diamond any time between April and June.
+To request a small grant, please complete the Funding Application form online any time between April and June.
 All requests are reviewed in July, and notifications are emailed out in late August.
 Please note that funding is distributed during the following fiscal year (fiscal year runs from September 1 through August 31).
 We fully allocate all funds, so mid-year requests are considered the following fiscal year.

 - Organizations that discriminate on the basis of race, color, religion (creed), gender, gender expression, age, national origin (ancestry), disability, marital status, sexual orientation, or military status, in any of its activities or operations.

 - Organizations conducting fundraising (third-party giving) on behalf of other organizations.

 - Religious organizations for sectarian purposes will not be considered; however, a community program sponsored by a religious organization will be considered (e.g., Salvation Army).